 The Guilty Pleasure Friend

 On the other hand, sometimes the rigors of parenting — What time did the baby eat?
 How much?
 How do I handle a headstrong toddler.
 What exactly is my child's Little League schedule? — leave absolutely no room whatsoever for intellectual anything.
 You have happily set aside the next decade or so for numbing your brain every single chance you get, because that's the only way you'll make it through.
 You need a friend who will FaceTime you to watch Housewives.
 The friend who follows a Twitter account dedicated to the stupid things the Kardashians say.
-The friend who knows you're incapable of expanding your mind so soon after your vagina expanded to let out a small human.
+The friend who knows you're incapable of expanding your mind so soon after your body literally expanded to let out a small human.

 The Friend Who Takes Initiative